 Public artwork by Imke Rust (commissioned)

-Last year I have been commissioned by the RAA Mecklenburg-Vorpommern to create a public artwork to commemorate the plight of women who have been incarcerated in the Waldbau KZ satellite camp, close to Neubrandenburg.
+Public artwork commissioned by the RAA Mecklenburg-Vorpommern to commemorate the plight of women who have been incarcerated in the Waldbau KZ satellite camp, close to Neubrandenburg.

 This secret, underground camp has been established by the Nazi regime in 1943 to support production for the armaments industry.
 About 2000 female prisoners were stationed here and used as forced labour.
 The living conditions have been described as inhumane and horrible, and many women have died.